Arash-Kamboj/Real-Estate-Business-Project-Power-BI-/README.md

 # Real-Estate-Business-Project-Power-BI-
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Business Case:
 In this case study, I delved into a company with diversified ventures across various product ranges and a prominent presence in the real estate sector.
-The company’s global business head wants to use a dashboard that helps to track key metrics about their nine business unit managers (executives), products, Sales, Quantities sold, and gross margins (GM).
+The company’s global business head wants to use a dashboard that helps to track key metrics about their nine business unit managers (executives), products, Sales, Quantities sold, and gross margins (GM) from the year 2005-2014.

 **Steps:**